Trump asked intelligence chiefs to push back against FBI collusion probe after Comey revealed its existence

 The new revelations add to a growing body of evidence that Trump sought to co-opt and then undermine Comey before he fired him May 9.
 According to notes kept by Comey, Trump first asked for his loyalty at a dinner in January and then, at a meeting the next month, asked him to drop the probe into Flynn.
 Trump disputes those accounts.

-Current and former officials said either Trump lacks an understanding of the FBI’s role as an independent law enforcement agency or does not care about maintaining such boundaries.
+Current and former officials said that Trump either lacks an understanding of the FBI’s role as an independent law enforcement agency or does not care about maintaining such boundaries.

 Trump made his appeal to Coats days after Comey’s testimony, according to officials.